 8 Questions to Ask Before Hiring a Court Reporter

-Sometimes you might need to hire an LA court reporting company for your business, municipal, or other legal needs.
+Sometimes you might need to hire a court reporting company for your business, municipal, or other legal needs.
 If you find yourself in need of a court reporter but have never hired one before, you might be wondering “Just what should I look for?”
 It’s hard to make an informed choice when you don’t know the right questions to ask.

 When you call a court reporting firm you should ask: